lunarc/lunarc_docs/docs/using_hpc_desktop.md

 ## Tips
 ### Resizing the desktop window and full screen mode
-Pressing F8 on the keyboard will bring up a menu where you, among other things, can toggle full screen mode on or off (on Mac it's F8).
+Pressing **F8** on the keyboard will bring up a menu where you, among other things, can toggle full screen mode on or off (on Mac it's **fn F8**).
 Depending on your system it might be convenient to *not run* in full screen mode.
 Play around and see what suits you best.

 ### Starting the client on a Mac
 Mac OSX 10.9 (Mavericks) and later: You need to